 There’s A Worm In Everything, Managing Expectations And Preparing For Marriage

-A friend once told me over a cup of coffee, “There is a worm in everything”, and it’s true.
-No matter what the wonderful thing you’re looking forward to is, you can count on there being worms in it once that wonderful thing happens.
-You build something up in your mind with great expectations and it becomes this perfect thing to look forward to.
-But then the day finally comes and things happen that seem to get in the way of your fun.
-And the bigger the expectations the bigger, even small problems, can seem to become.
-Those problems and other unexpected difficulties are the worms, and you need to know that those worms are going to find their way into everything.
+A friend once told me over a cup of coffee, “There’s a worm in everything.”
+I’ve found that to be true.
+No matter what the wonderful thing you’re looking forward to is, you can count on there being worms in it once that wonderful thing is realized.
+When we’re really looking forward to something, we tend to build it up in our mind to the point that it possesses no downside.
+But then the day arrives when we finally get what we’ve been looking forward to and then the flaws begin to show up.
+We then realize that it’s falling way short of our expectations.
+Those problems, along with other unexpected difficulties, are the worms, and you need to know early that these worms are going to find their way into everything.
 That’s just life.

-It is my desire for you to learn these things, and to think this way about the things that you look forward to in your young lives.
-It will not only help you to overcome disappointments that are coming, and so therefore be a happier person, it will also help you to learn while you are young to approach all of life with this same mindset.
-Then when you do move into those bigger life events, you will not be torpedoed and sunk because of a little worm that finally showed up.
+It’s my desire for you to learn these things, and to think this way about the things that you look forward to, big or small.
+It will not only help you to manage the disappointments that are coming, it will also help you to learn while you are young to approach all of life with realistic expectations.

-When marriage does come for you, it will probably be the most expectation filled adventure that you will ever have, and likewise, it will also be the one place that worms can do the most damage in your life.
-God made us to feel a powerful feeling when we find ourselves attracted to someone who is attracted to us.
-There’s nothing like it.
-It’s almost like a drug.
-But also like a drug, it wears off, and then you realize that you’ve been blinded for a time and there are some worms that you will be dealing with, perhaps for the rest of your life.
+Marriage is probably the most expectation-filled venture that you’ll ever undertake, and likewise, it will also be the one place that worms can do the most damage.
+God designed us to feel a powerful feeling when we find ourselves attracted to someone, especially when we know that they are attracted to us.
+It’s like a drug.
+And as drugs go, they wear off.
+Then you realize that you’ve been blinded for a time, and now you’re noticing some worms that had previously gone unnoticed.
+You can be sure of this also, it’s not like the worms might be there; I’m promising you that they most definitely will be there.
 But don’t feel bad.
 Your spouses will be dealing with their fair share of worms too.
 Such things are a given.
-It doesn’t mean you ought to abandon your new family and go off chasing that high again.
-It means that it’s time to begin the work of loving and sacrificing for someone else, in the true sense of those words.
-And whatever you do don’t forget, those who trade in their old worms only trade them in for new ones.
-Better to let the familiar worms perform the work of turning you into a good, decent and faithful adult who knows how to love someone even when you don’t feel like it.
+But just because you have encountered a few worms doesn’t mean that you ought to abandon your new family and go chase some supposed worm-free fantasy.
+On the contrary, it means that it’s time to begin the work of loving and sacrificing for someone else, in the true sense of those words.
+And whatever you do, don’t forget, those who trade in their old worms only trade them in for new ones.
+Better to let the familiar worms perform the work of turning you into a good, decent and faithful human being who knows how to love someone even when they don’t feel like it.

-That all said, I feel it necessary to talk a bit about my marriage to your mom.
+That said, I feel it necessary to talk a bit about my marriage to your mom.
 It might be misunderstood that I am insinuating that I’m not happily married.
 Nothing could be further from the truth.
-The real truth is that, because I never expected perfection, or marital bliss, I’ve not been in any way disappointed in our marriage.
-I married a fellow sinner which means that I married all the little things that make her a sinner.
+The real truth is that, because I never expected perfection or marital bliss, I have not been disappointed.
+I married a fellow sinner, which means that I married all the little things that make her a sinner.
 And she married someone much worse, as I’m sure you both can attest.
-And we have managed to love each other through the years, and in fact, we have become pretty adept at slaying and managing worms, and are looking forward to a long life together with godly anticipation, should God so grant us that privilege.
+And we have managed to love each other through the years, and in fact, we have become pretty adept at slaying and managing worms, and we are looking forward to a long life together.
 But we both had to slay and quarantine some worms to get where we are now, and that doesn’t happen by running from one can of worms to the next, ever searching for that empty can.
 I promise you, it is not out there.

 A friend gave me some good advice about marriage.
 He said to keep both eyes wide open before the wedding, and then afterward to close one.
-That was good worm management advice.
-That “drug” induced fog we can find ourselves in has a way of minimizing worms, or making them disappear altogether.
-But that is the very time that you need to be taking a close look at worms because they have a way of growing.
-After you both become one with someone else, then both your and your beloved’s worms become your worms; “your” meaning the two of you.
-So one of the things you might keep both eyes wide open for is to see how your future spouse manages worms, because he or she will have plenty to manage.
+That was good worm-management advice I think.
+That drug-induced fog we can find ourselves in has a way of making those worms disappear, or at least it gives us an amazing ability to downplay them.
+But that is the very time that you need to be taking a closer look, because some worms have a way of growing when the fog lifts.
+After you become one with someone else, then your beloved’s worms become your worms.
+So one of the things you might keep both eyes wide open for is to see how your future spouse manages worms; because your spouse will certainly have plenty to manage.
 Such is life.

-Keep in mind that some of the worms that you can encounter can grow to monsters.
+Remember that some of the worms that you can encounter can grow into monsters.
 Believe me also on this, my beloveds, love will not overcome some worms.
 We humans are masters at lying to ourselves to get what we want, and then to get rid of the same when we realize that we no longer want it.
-The best plan is to have realistic expectations, ask for and listen to Godly counsel, and be willing to put yourself through a little pain early to save yourself from a lot of pain later.
+The best plan is to have realistic expectations, ask for and listen to godly counsel, and be willing to put yourself through a little pain early to save yourself from a lot of pain later.